 As long as your ATA carnet is correctly prepared, there tends to be little hassle in practice.
 Carnet use for cameras, or filming equipment is quite common amongst our clients and they rarely hit a problem.

-If you simply require further information, or would like to proceed with obtaining a carnet, our support team are there to assist.
+The amount filming adds to our economy deserves to be better recognised through good support.
+If you require further information, or to proceed with obtaining a carnet, our support team are there to assist.